pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 ## Turmoil in King's Landing

-In King's Landing, King Aegon II seeks to bring his young son, Jaehaerys, to a small council meeting.
+In King's Landing, King Aegon II "The Magnanimous" seeks to bring his young son, Jaehaerys, to a small council meeting.
 While searching for Jaehaerys in his chambers, he encounters his sister-wife Helaena, who cryptically warns Aegon:

 > [I'm afraid] of the rats."